ToonVanEyck/OpenFlap/README.md

 ## Specifications

 - 48 Flaps per module.
-- Simple wiring.
+- Plug and play.
 - Daisy chain communication.
 - Per module configuration & calibration.
 - No homing sequence.
 - HTTP API available.
 - Customizable.
-- Stackable design.
+- Modular design.
+- 3D printable parts.

 ## Design Requirements

-#### The split-flap display should be affordable but high quality.
-I would rather sink in more time than money.

 #### The split-flap display shall not require a homing sequence.
 To achieve this, the OpenFlap modules contain an optical absolute encoder.
 This encoder allows the module to know it's position at any time.

-#### The design shall consist only of printed circuit boards and 3D printable parts.

 #### The amount of wiring to connect multiple modules should be minimal.
 The modules and top connector boards feature a smart switching mechanism that automatically routes the UART data signal.